 The good news is that all the people we spoke to for this report say they don’t think redundancies will be on the same scale as those started in late 2015 when Stan Chart announced plans to cull 15,000 roles globally, including jobs in Singapore.
 A spokesperson for the bank in Singapore did not comment on redundancies, but she said: “We have previously stated that our second half expenses will be similar to our first half expenses.
 That remains our view – as we will confirm in our third quarter results update on 31 October.”

 Meanwhile, CFO Halford’s suggestion that Stan Chart also save money by restricting external hires is likely to be put into practice in Singapore, say recruiters.
-“I anticipate a temporary hiring slowdown or even a freeze at SC, although critical hires will likely still continue,” says Lai from Charterhouse.
+“I anticipate a temporary hiring slowdown or even a freeze at SC, although critical hires will likely still continue,” says the second anonymous recruiter.
 “There are pockets of recruitment going on there, especially in technology, strategy and change management.
 But it’s much harder to recruit at the moment and the process is more dragged out,” says Kuek from Myer Consulting.

 Have a confidential story, tip, or comment you’d like to share?
 Contact: email@example.com